Call Now - Open 24/7

 Total 23,135 100% 106 100%

-• 1,455 cyclists who were involved in a biking crash across the state were wearing helmets.
-There were seven fatal instances, and 121 crashes resulted in severe injuries.
+In 2021, 1,455 cyclists who were involved in a biking crash across the state were wearing helmets.
+There were seven fatalities, and 121 of the reported crashes resulted in severe injuries.
+Out of 3,946 riders who weren’t wearing a helmet, 32 suffered fatal injuries and 378 experienced severe injuries.
+This was reported by the Institute for Traffic Safety Management and Research (ITSMR).

 • Men are more likely to wear helmets than women.

-• A helmet can reduce your chances of getting killed or seriously harmed in a bicycle accident by 34%.
+Remember: a helmet can reduce your chances of getting killed or seriously harmed in a bicycle collision by 34%.

 NYC-Bicycle-Accident-Statistics-by-Vehicle-Type